Welcome to the Palisades Interstate Park in New Jersey

 Did you know…?

 - If you are coming to the park by public transportation, our Directions pages have information to help you find your way here.

 We now include a Google Maps link on many of our directions pages, too.

-- We offer staff-led guided hikes for school and scout groups — click here for details.
+- We offer staff-led guided hikes and walks for school and scout groups — click here for details.

 - We offer a memorial bench program in the park.
 Click here for details.

 - The Palisades Parks Conservancy has information about all of the parks and historic sites managed by the Palisades Interstate Park Commission, in both New York and New Jersey.

 - “The Snack Shack” by the entrance to Englewood Picnic Area & Boat Basin offers a lunch, brunch, and snack menu during warm-weather months (closed November through April).
 Regular parking fee applies for Snack Shack patrons.